jundalisay/superb/content/en/research/white/manila/part-1.md

 Consequently, the time at Manila, being regulated by their own reckonings, is one day later than that of those who arrive there by steering eastward from America or Europe; as for instance, when by the accounts of the latter it is Sunday, by theirs it is only Saturday.

-## The English in Manila.
+## The English in Manila

 In 1762, Manila was taken by the English, where, and at Cavite, immense quantities of naval and military stores, brass and iron ordnance, and several fine ships, fell into their hands.

 It was, however, soon delivered up to the Spaniards, on a promise of the payment to the English of 4 million dollars as a ransom, which, however, never has been paid.

 This breach of faith and promise has been loudly complained of by the latter, and as pertinaciously excused by the Spaniards, who complain that the British plundered the city, and committed many other excesses, contrary to the express conditions of their engagements, by which they were virtually rendered nugatory.